venkataravuri/ai-ml-notes/docs/interview-notes/system-design.md

 - Popularity-based recommendations: Another approach is to make recommendations based on popular items in the system, as this information is easily accessible and doesn’t require user-specific data.
 - Clustering: Another approach is to cluster similar users based on demographic information or browsing history and use the cluster to make recommendations.
 - Matrix Factorization: This approach decomposes the user-item matrix into two matrices, one representing users and the other items.
 This can be used to make recommendations based on similar users or items.

+### Stock Price Prediction and Time Series Analysis

+Stock prices fluctuate over time, understanding their patterns and trends becomes crucial for making informed investment decisions.
+We will explore various techniques, such as moving averages, linear regression, seasonal plots, and lag embeddings, to model and predict stock prices.